blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 Insurance fraud is a huge problem in the industry and it's difficult to identify fraud claims.

-Our goal is to identify which .
-To accomplish this, we will analyse customer data from an Excel sheet containing information on Marital Status, Gender, Income, Children, Education, Occupation, Homeowner, Cars, Commute Distance, Region, Age, and Purchased Bike.
-Business Questions:
+Our goal is to visualize the data and to gain insights into the fraud claims.
+This results in following business questions:

 1. What is the most common age group of customers who purchase bikes from the shop?
 2. What is the most common gender of customers who purchase bikes from the shop?